Welcome to Surviving the Now:

 Receiving a terminal diagnosis for our family was absolutely devastating.
 The reality was that he had lost his job four months prior (he was a software sales executive for 25 years) and we lost access to long-term disability.
 Dealing with both a health crisis and a financial crisis at the same time has definitely reshaped the landscape of our lives.

 My name is Cheri Davies and my husband Chris was diagnosed with Younger Onset Alzheimer’s in June 2019 just a month before he turned 52.
-He had retired from a 20 year law enforcement career and were living a terrific life in upstate NY.
+He had retired from a 20 year law enforcement career and we were living a terrific life in upstate NY.
 Our son was just finishing his first year of college.
 They are incredibly close, and Chris is a great dad.
 Chris was very active, hiking, mountain biking, camping, and it was devastating to watch his interests slowly fading away .

 Chris started showing symptoms about two years before the diagnosis but it shocking to hear the words Alzheimer’s at our age.
 He initially took Aricept and that stalled the early progression of symptoms but only for about 7 months.
 Some of the drug options out there not were not available when he was still in the early stages.
 He is in stage 6 of the FAST scale.
 Moderate severe is the category .
 His disease has progressed much faster in the past 6 months and it’s devastating to go through, but we are fortunate to have a community around us of family and friends.